iagoleal/iagoleal.github.io/content/posts/cuts.md

 </svg>

-Besides sharing an etymology with _epic_, the epigraph also let's us easily translate results from convex sets to convex functions.
+Besides sharing an etymology with _epic_, the epigraph also lets us easily translate results from convex sets to convex functions.
 For example, the supporting hyperplane theorem translates into a statement about tight cuts.

 :::Theorem